-These are the major accessibility features in the SAN Volume Controller Console:
+These are the major accessibility features in the SAN Volume Controller Console :

 - You can use screen-reader software and a digital speech synthesizer to hear what is displayed on the screen.
-The following screen readers have been tested: JAWS v4.5 and IBM Home Page Reader v3.0. - You can operate all features using the keyboard instead of the mouse.
+The following screen readers have been tested: WebKing v5.5 and Window-Eyes v5.5. - You can operate all features using the keyboard instead of the mouse. - You can change the initial delay and repeat rate of the up and down buttons to two seconds when you use the front panel of the SAN Volume Controller to set or change an IP address.
+This feature is documented in the applicable sections of the SAN Volume Controller publications.